Safari freezing and crashing on Mac

 Clear Safari junk

 Safari is always storing your browser data and history.
 Over time stored cache, cookies, and other browsing data buildups can cause Safari to slow down.
-I usually use CleanMyMac X to manage my Safari cache, cookies, and other related files.
+I usually use CleanMyMac to manage my Safari cache, cookies, and other related files.
 These files, it turns out, can be of enormous size.

 The System Junk tool in CleanMyMac clears outdated Safari cache, and cache from other browsers.